Body Shapes for Women: Complete Guide to All 5 Types

 Remember: body shape labels are tools for styling, not definitions of who you are.
 Take our Body Shape Calculator to find your closest match, then explore both categories for inspiration.

-"Body shape" and "body type" are often used interchangeably, but they describe different things:
+"Body shape" and "body type" are often used interchangeably, but they describe different things.
+Body shape is about proportions.
+Body type (somatotype) is about build, muscle tendency, and metabolism.

 Body Shape (Silhouette)